 Dana Landry (BA Honours SFU, MA UBC, PhD Candidate UBC) has taught in the Writing Centre since 2002 and has taught courses in academic and life writing as well as rhetorical theory.
 Her areas of interest include genre theory, writing pedagogy, the scholarship of teaching and learning, interdisciplinarity, life writing, and qualitative methodology.
 Her current research examines the discipline of writing studies in Canada through analysis of its members' positionality both institutionally and ideologically.
 Data from a questionnaire of list-serv members of four scholarly organizations (CASDW, CWCA, CSSR, CASLL) will be analyzed using critical discourse analysis and supplemented by an auto-ethnographic analysis.

-Kim Norman - On Leave (BA UVIC, MA SFU) has taught in the Writing Centre since 2002 and has taught courses in academic writing, some of which are designed specifically for Health Sciences students.
+Kim Norman (BA UVIC, MA SFU) has taught in the Writing Centre since 2002 and has taught courses in academic writing, some of which are designed specifically for Health Sciences students.
 Her areas of interest include genre theory, composition theory and pedagogy, medical and health discourse, popularization, and metaphor.
 Her current research, in collaboration with Joe Ilsever of the Business Department, examines ways in which explicit writing instruction in numerous sections of BUS 430 contributes to students' enculturation into academic and professional communities.

 Shurli Makmillen (BA SFU, MA SFU, PhD UBC) joined the Writing Centre in 2010.
 She has taught courses in academic and workplace writing, race studies, rhetoric and composition theory at universities across Canada.
 Her current research draws from theories of language and genre to understand texts arising from contact between Indigenous and settler societies.
 She is the author of "Colonial texts in postcolonial contexts: A genre in the contact zone" in a special issue of Linguistics and the Human Sciences (2007).
 Her current research, being undertaken with Dr. Katja Thieme at the University of British Columbia, looks at the ways in which Indigenous methodologies and knowledges are finding form in undergraduate course outlines and assignments, and in the student writing they elicit.